Personal Injury FAQ’s

 On the other hand, if any two parties live in the same state or the plaintiff is seeking less than $75,000 in the lawsuit, then the case will stay in State Court.
 Although it is true that you don’t have to state how much you’re looking for from your lawsuit until closing arguments in your case, the defense may send you a request asking if you are looking for more than or less than $75,000.
 If you state that you are looking for more than $75,000 and all of the parties in the case live in separate states, then the defendant may attempt to move the case to Federal Court and may be successful in doing so.

-You can access the State Court website for the 17th Judicial Circuit in Broward County, Florida at:
+You can access the State Court website for the 17th Judicial Circuit in Broward County website.

-You can access the State Court for the 11th Judicial Circuit in Miami-Dade County at:
+You can access the State Court for the 11th Judicial Circuit in Miami-Dade County website.

-You can access the State Court for the 15th Judicial Circuit in Palm Beach County at:
+You can access the State Court for the 15th Judicial Circuit in Palm Beach County website.What is a statute of limitations?
+How long do I have to file my personal injury lawsuit?

 A “statute of limitation” is a time limit given by the law which dictates how long you have to file a lawsuit in your case.
 If you wait longer than the time given by the statute of limitations, you will be forever barred from filing a lawsuit in your case.